joaomonteir0/IC/ic_proj2/README.md

 make
 ```

-It's necessary to have an png image in the directory to be loaded in the program.
+It's necessary to have an image in the directory to be loaded in the program.

 ### Encode
 To encode, in this case, the original.png is the loaded image and the output will be the binary file after encoding.